 Brian: I think that as an industry we're very bad at closing out.
 Incredibly bad in all aspects of it, well the aspects I've had experience of.
 Because there's so much on the plate and so many opportunities that if something gets parked, even a big project, if the project didn't go, we move on to the next project.
 The discipline of actually closing out everything effectively is missing.
-Most of my career is with the North Sea, quite often you'll find you'll go back to a project and a lot of stuff isn't in the right order, because people have just moved on to the next thing very quickly.
+Most of my career is with the North Sea, quite often you'll find you'll go back to a project and a lot of stuff isn't in the right place, isn't in the right sequence, isn't in the right order, because people have just moved on to the next thing very quickly.